DataDog/integrations-core/win32_event_log/README.md

 <div class="alert alert-info">
 The information given by the  <code> Get-EventLog</code> PowerShell command or the Windows Event ViewerGUI may slightly differ from <code>Get-WmiObject</code>.<br>
-Please double-check your filters' values with <code>Get-WmiObject</code> if the integration doesn't capture the events you set up.
+Double-check your filters' values with <code>Get-WmiObject</code> if the integration doesn't capture the events you set up.
 </div>

 1 - Configure one or more filters for the event log.
 A filter allows you to choose what log events you want to get into Datadog.